 On the same date we will also be deprecating our support for Toolkit cores older than v0.18.0.
 This deprecation allows us to upgrade our app store for greater security and reliability.

-I whitelist IP address that hosts at my studio are allowed to connect to.
+I grant access to IP address that hosts at my studio are allowed to connect to.
 Will this affect me?

 What about browsers?